 Alison completed her BA at Penn State University, majoring in art history.
 Yet before coming to the Courtauld she wasn’t necessarily used to immersing herself in the subject.

 “At Penn State, I took science and maths courses; even ballroom dancing interspersed my art history requirements!
 Now I’m at the Courtauld, I live and breathe art.
 It’s inspirational.
 I’ve just recently felt confident enough to call myself an art historian.
 Before studying here I didn’t feel I had the right to do so, but now I feel I’ve really been stretched and put in the hours.
 We’re encouraged to discover new information independently.
 No one tells you what you need to do; instead, it’s up to us to ask our own questions and try to find answers.”

-In her quest for answers, close examination of paintings, drawings and prints in London form an important part of Alison’s classes, with visits to the British Museum, the Royal Library at Windsor Castle and the National Gallery among other collections, including those at the Courtauld itself.
+In her quest for answers, close examination of paintings, drawings and prints in London form an important part of Alison’s classes, with visits to the British Museum and the National Gallery among other collections, including those at the Courtauld itself.
 As her MA nears completion, Alison is still considering her future career options.

 “I’m anxious to know where I’ll be going in the coming months.
 It’s such an exciting time.
 My Courtauld degree has been a fantastic opportunity and I’m keen to make the most of all that I have learned.”

 To support The Courtauld Annual Fund with a gift to AFCIA: